Skip to article frontmatterSkip to article content

 location_df.index = location_df["name"]

-Calculate the acute and obtuse angle of two great circle paths
+Determine the acute and obtuse angle formed by two great circle paths

 def angle_between_arcs(start_gc1=None, end_gc1=None,